lighthall-lab/lab-manual/onboarding.md

 > The other option for documenting our volunteers is with the university's [Volunteer Agreement Forms](https://arsl.at/yBZjdg7B).
 During Summer semesters, any undergraduates working in the lab should be documented this way.
 >

-5. Read the Responsibilities page for undergraduates [Here](responsibilities.md#undergraduate students)
+5. Read the Responsibilities page for undergraduates [linked here](responsibilities.md#undergraduate-students)

 ### Graduate Students